Snoop Dogg: 2012–2013: Reincarnated and 7 Days of Funk

 On February 4, 2012, Snoop Dogg announced a documentary, Reincarnated, alongside his new upcoming studio album entitled Reincarnated.
 The film was released March 21, 2013, with the album slated for release April 23, 2013.
 On July 20, 2012, Snoop Dogg released a new reggae single, "La La La" under the pseudonym Snoop Lion.
 Three other songs were also announced to be on the album: "No Guns Allowed", "Ashtrays and Heartbreaks", and "Harder Times".

-On July 31, 2012, Snoop introduced a new stage name, Snoop Lion.
+On July 31, 2012, Snoop Dogg introduced a new stage name, Snoop Lion.
 He told reporters that he was rechristened Snoop Lion by a Rastafari priest in Jamaica.
-In response to Frank Ocean coming out, Snoop said hip hop was ready to accept a gay rapper.
-Snoop recorded an original song for the 2012 fighting game Tekken Tag Tournament 2, titled "Knocc 'Em Down"; and makes a special appearance as a non-playable character in "The Snoop Dogg Stage" arena.
+In response to Frank Ocean coming out, Snoop Dogg said hip hop was ready to accept a gay rapper.
+Snoop Dogg recorded an original song for the 2012 fighting game Tekken Tag Tournament 2, titled "Knocc 'Em Down"; and makes a special appearance as a non-playable character in "The Snoop Dogg Stage" arena.

-In September of the same year, Snoop released a compilation of electronic music entitled Loose Joints under the moniker DJ Snoopadelic, stating the influence of George Clinton's Funkadelic.
-In an interview with The Fader magazine, Snoop stated "Snoop Lion, Snoop Dogg, DJ Snoopadelic—they only know one thing: make music that's timeless and bangs."
-In December 2012, Snoop released his second single from Reincarnated, "Here Comes the King".
-It was also announced that Snoop worked a deal with RCA Records to release Reincarnated in early 2013.
+In September of the same year, Snoop Dogg released a compilation of electronic music entitled Loose Joints under the moniker DJ Snoopadelic, stating the influence of George Clinton's Funkadelic.
+In an interview with The Fader magazine, he stated "Snoop Lion, Snoop Dogg, DJ Snoopadelic—they only know one thing: make music that's timeless and bangs".
+In December 2012, Snoop Dogg released his second single from Reincarnated, "Here Comes the King".
+It was also announced that Snoop Dogg worked a deal with RCA Records to release Reincarnated in early 2013.
 Also in December 2012, Snoop Dogg released a That's My Work a collaboration rap mixtape with Tha Dogg Pound.

-In an interview with Hip Hop Weekly on June 17, producer Symbolyc One (S1) announced that Snoop was working on his final album under his rap moniker Snoop Dogg; "I've been working with Snoop, he's actually working on his last solo album as Snoop Dogg."
-In September 2013, Snoop released a collaboration album with his sons as Tha Broadus Boyz titled Royal Fam.
+In an interview with Hip Hop Weekly on June 17, producer Symbolyc One (S1) announced that Snoop Dogg was working on his final album under his rap moniker Snoop Dogg; "I've been working with Snoop, he's actually working on his last solo album as Snoop Dogg".
+In September 2013, Snoop Dogg released a collaboration album with his sons as Tha Broadus Boyz titled Royal Fam.
 On October 28, 2013, Snoop Dogg released another mixtape entitled That's My Work 2 hosted by DJ Drama.
-Snoop formed a funk duo with musician Dâm-Funk called 7 Days of Funk and released their eponymous debut album on December 10, 2013.
+Snoop Dogg formed a funk duo with musician Dâm-Funk called 7 Days of Funk and released their debut album, 7 Days of Funk, on December 10, 2013.